March 23, 2021 posted in Construction, Design and Engineering

-Time and Money: two limitations to innovation.
 Solutions require professionals who understand the engineering process.
 They must be knowledgeable regarding the inner workings of Revit, the projects, and teams.

-User input critical to success.
 End-users play a critical role in the design process.
 Reminders of this can come in the most unlikely of places.
 For example, I went on a USS Midway tour, a retired aircraft carrier in San Diego.
 On the flight deck was a jet that stood out to me.
 The tour guide claimed it was the best jet ever designed because pilots were consulted throughout the design and manufacturing process.
 The pilot never had to take their eyes off the sky to operate the plane.
 It was a good reminder to me of the importance of user input in solving design problems.

-Applicable across disciplines.
 Any discipline can look inward and address efficiencies.
 For example, architecture is usually going to include floors and walls on any given project.
 Mechanical will commonly have diffusers.
 Taking the time to pre-define these types of reoccurring items in a project template is a wise strategy.
 When information is well defined and pre-loaded, a template can save a lot of time by automating repetitive tasks.